watvision/watvision.github.io/_posts/2018-01-09-january-progress-update.md

 We aim to have a preliminary demo for the project ready by next week, and will be posting its details to the blog.
 We plan to judge our prototype based upon these five criteria:

 * Cost - Measured in USD
-* Usability - Measured in Kilograms
+* Usability - Measured by the weight of the wearable in Kilograms
 * Accuracy - Measured in percentage of accurately defined elements
 * Speed - Measured in how quickly a user can complete a workflow of a touch screen in seconds
 * Reliability - Measured in the hours of battery life